Vitamin D

 Once again, excessive sweating from the forehead and noticeable but unexpected weakness are the classic signs of vitamin D deficiency in adults.

-Adults with inadequate vitamin D levels are prone to get depressed quickly as Vitamin D aids in increasing the levels of serotonin and dopamine (feel-good neurochemicals) in the brain that keep you happy.
-Some adults experience subtle joint and muscle aches or bone pains, known as osteomalacia.
+Adults with inadequate vitamin D level are prone to get depressed quickly as Vitamin D aids increase the levels of serotonin and dopamine (feel-good neurochemicals) in the brain that keep you happy.
+Some adults experience subtle joints and muscles ache or pains in the bones, known as osteomalacia.

-Increased blood pressure may also indicate the inadequacy of vitamin D. According to a study; low vitamin D levels are tied to testosterone dip in healthy men.
+Increased blood pressure may also be an indication of inadequacy of vitamin D. According to a study, low levels of Vitamin D are tied to testosterone dip in healthy men.

 Vitamin D Deficiency Symptoms in Men

-Men with inadequate or low levels of vitamin D are more likely to be
+Men with inadequate or low level of vitamin D are more likely to be

 1. Obese,